danielfett/sd-jwt/README.md

   - Issuer-direct-to-holder: The issuer creates an SD-JWT according to the input data and the whole SD-JWT is put directly into the Verifier for consumption.
-    (Note that this is possible because an SD-JWT presentation differs only by one '~' character from the SD-JWT issued by the issuer if holder binding is not enforced.
+    (Note that this is possible because an SD-JWT presentation differs only by one '~' character from the SD-JWT issued by the issuer if key binding is not enforced.
 This character can easily be added in the test execution.)
     This test simulates that a holder releases all data contained in the SD-JWT and is useful to verify that the Issuer put all data into the SD-JWT in a